peekxc/peekxc.github.io/README.md

 - Nanofy tailwinds styles / figure out why nothing exports well
 - Move the relevent katex.min and code highlighting styles to the blog/single_md templates
 - Use eleventy filter to provide sections in markdown for sidebar support
+- Implement some of the tricks from [this site](https://github.com/google/eleventy-high-performance-blog)